 It can happen after sitting for many weeks or even months that the carboy lid gets pretty tight and hard to remove by hand, especially if you used a nylon bag to dry hop or infuse extra ingredients.

 A carboy lid opener will then be really useful for you to easily open your carboy when you need, instead of struggling with your fingers for a while to get it open.

 If you’re gonna use the same mash tun to make your mash and to boil it, you’re gonna have to get rid of the grains and clean it up before boiling.

 Regardless if you’re using a regular strainer or a bazooka filter, you’ll end up with a lot of grains in your mash tun which will take some time to remove while your mash is just sitting there.

-Instead, you can get a grain filter basket to put in the mash tun, so that when you’re done with the grains, you can just remove the filter basket and the tun is instantly ready to use.
+Instead, you can get a grain filter basket, or a grain filter bag (much less expensive) to put in the mash tun, so that when you’re done with the grains, you can just remove the filter basket or bag, and the tun is instantly ready to use.

 Swing top bottles are cool.
 Easy to open and close, no need for caps and capper, plus they make a very nice pop when you open them.
 Guaranteed effect in parties.

 Unelss it’s your very first batch, brewing time is the best time to enjoy one of your previous homebrews!